daemonraco/toobasic/docs/facilities.md

 * `id`: An integer autoincremented column to uniquely identify each row.
 * `create_date`: A time stamp for the date when each row was inserted.
-* `indexed`: A varchar field that may contain __Y__ or __N__ as values (this last one is the default) and it will be implemented in future version.
+* `indexed`: A varchar field that may contain __Y__ or __N__ as values (this last one is the default) and it will be implemented in future versions.

 Another automatic concept is the prefix for each column.
 By default the first three letters of your table's name are taken and in our